 Westmoreland made it appear that the protection of U.S. bases served as the primary reason he needed the TAOR extension, when in reality he wanted the TAORs expanded across South Vietnam in order for U.S. troops to fully engage in offensive operations against the Vietcong and North Vietnamese Army.
 By framing the TAOR extension as a defensive measure, Westmoreland made it hard for President Johnson to reject the request.
 Had the president ruled against Westmoreland, he might later face accusations that he impaired the ability of a field commander to defend his troops against large, menacing enemy formations, something few presidents have ever been willing to do.
 Johnson understood that a rejection of the TAOR request had the potential to come back and haunt him, especially if the Vietcong main forces succeeded in inflicting massive casualties on the U.S. troops stationed at one of the enclaves.
 And yet the president, who already leaned toward a greater U.S. role in the ground war, recognized that Westmoreland’s request also provided him with the political cover to pursue an expanded U.S. role in the war.
 By meeting the needs of his field commander, Johnson removed some of the onus for the U.S. escalation in the South from his own shoulders and made it the responsibility of Westmoreland.

 In the end, Johnson rationalized a major U.S. escalation in the ground war as a necessary step to ensure the safety of the U.S. forces already in the country.
-He had been using this justification since March when he sent the Marines to Danang.
-Now he used it to justify sending U.S. troops against the Communists’ main forces.
-Interestingly, at the height of the Tet Offensive two and a half years later, Johnson would use the same argument to justify a further increase in the U.S. troop level in South Vietnam.
-And at the end of his administration in January 1969, LBJ would go so far as to claim that he could not begin a U.S. troop withdrawal from South Vietnam without endangering the half million troops stationed there.
+He had been using this justification since March when he sent the Marines to Danang to protect the aircrews and aircraft at the airbase there.
+Now he used the same justification to send U.S. troops against the Communists’ main forces.
+Interestingly, at the height of the Tet Offensive two and a half years later, Johnson would use the very same argument yet again to justify a further increase in U.S. troop levels in South Vietnam.
+And at the end of his administration in January 1969, LBJ would go so far as to claim that he could not begin a U.S. troop withdrawal from South Vietnam without endangering the half million troops still in-country.